 Rossendale Borough Council operated within its allocated landfill allowances under the cost-share agreement during the reporting periods covered by these statements.
-As a result confirmation has been received from Lancashire County Council that no charges will be incurred in the 2011/12 financial year.
+As a result confirmation has been received from Lancashire County Council that no charges will be incurred in 2011/2012.

 The Carbon Reduction Commitment scheme, which applies from 1st April 2010, is operating on a reporting basis only for the 2010/11 financial year.
-No allowances will be required for 2010/11, and consequently no accounting for the scheme is required within these accounts.
+No allowances will be required for 2010/2011, and consequently no accounting for the scheme is required within these accounts.